 Further education in Barcelona

-For those with good Spanish, Barcelona´s ESADE business school offers open programmes for continuing career development (www.esade.edu, 93 280 40 08), as well as partnership programmes in which business people can customise their own course, either as individuals or through their companies.
+There are many institutions and schools in Barcelona offering corporate training and executive education to business people, in English, Spanish and Catalan.
+Barcelona's ESADE business school was one of the first to offer business programs in Spain, and now provides open programmes for continuing career development, as well as partnership programmes in which business people can customise their own course, either as individuals or through their companies.

 Universities in Barcelona

-Founded in the heady and optimistic last years of the Franco dictatorship, the Universitat Autònoma consists of 11 faculties and three university schools.
-It offers 77 degrees and diplomas, plus 90 doctoral programs.
+Founded in the heady and optimistic last years of the Franco dictatorship, the Universitat Autònoma de Barcelona consists of 11 faculties and three university schools.
+It offers 81 degrees and diplomas, plus 67 doctoral programs.
 The main campus is outside the city, in Bellaterra, with affiliated centres in Barcelona, Manresa, Sant Cugat, Terrassa and Mollet del Vallès.
-It has over 50,000 students enrolled.
+It has over 30,000 students enrolled.

 Venerable and highly respected, the Universitat de Barcelona was founded in 1450.
 Its 20 faculties and university schools are distributed over four campuses, the principle one centred in stately premises on the Plaça de la Universitat.
 A large university, it offers 75 undergraduate degrees, over 90 doctorate programmes, 390 postgraduate courses and has nearly 70,000 students.